CDP vs Marketing Cloud: Why You Probably Need Both in 2026

 Right now, you have customer data scattered across systems.
 Some in email.
 Some in your CRM.
 Some in analytics.
 Some in the payment system.
 Some in your app.
 Nobody has the complete picture.

 You want to send a smart campaign, but you have to manually pull data from three different tools and piece it together.
 It’s a mess.
-That’s when a CDP actually saves you time and money.
+That’s when a CDP saves you time and money.
 It gathers it all automatically and keeps it in one place.

 You Have No Idea Who Your Customers Actually Are